-Medicare Part C is Medicare Advantage plans like HMOs or PPOs.
-Medicare Advantage Plans (sometimes called "MA Plans") are offered by private insurance companies approved by Medicare.
-If you join a Medicare Advantage Plan, the plan will provide all of you Part A and Part B coverage.
+Medicare Part C is also known as Medicare Advantage.
+It includes plans types of HMO and PPO.
+Medicare Advantage Plans (sometimes called “MAPD Plans”) are offered by private insurance companies approved by Medicare.
+If you join a Medicare Advantage Plan, the plan will provide all of you Part A and Part B coverages.
 Most plans also include prescription drug coverage (Part D).
 Medicare pays a fixed amount for your care every month to the insurance companies offering Medicare Advantage Plans.
 In return, these companies must offer equal or greater benefits than Original Medicare.
-Because these plans are usually part of a network such an HMO or PPO, they may require that you only go to doctors, facilities or suppliers that belong to their network.
-There are currently 4 insurance companies offering Medicare Advantage plans in the Las Vegas area.
+Because these plans are usually have networks, they may require that you only go to doctors, facilities, and suppliers that are in their network.
+There are a number of insurance companies offering Medicare Advantage plans in the Las Vegas area.

 What is the Premium for Medicare Part C?

 Many Medicare Advantage plans in Las Vegas, Nevada have a $0 monthly premium.
-This is possible because Medicare pays the insurance company to cover the cost of your care.
+This is possible because Medicare gives the insurance company money to cover the cost of your care.